AmadeusRelay/AmadeusRelayFrontend/README.md

 #### Note

 Amadeus Relay development team has developed a library that encapsulates steps 1, 2 and 3 of this tutorial and also does the step 4.
 The team found it interesting to provide a simpler way of putting together an order and signing it.
-To view the code and the readme to install it, you can access the [0xOrderBuilder](https://github.com/AmadeusRelay/0xOrderBuilder).
+To view the code and the readme to install it, you can access the [0xOrderBuilder](https://github.com/AmadeusRelay/0xOrderBuilder) library.

 #### STEP 1: GET token_pairs